ftk1000/shannon/README.md

 # [A Mathematical Theory of Communication, 1948](https://people.math.harvard.edu/~ctm/home/text/others/shannon/entropy/entropy.pdf)
 * PART I: DISCRETE NOISELESS SYSTEMS (pp 1-18)
-  - 6. CHOICE, UNCERTAINTY AND ENTROPY
+  * "6.
+CHOICE, UNCERTAINTY AND ENTROPY"
   * 7. THE ENTROPY OF AN INFORMATION SOURCE
   * 8. REPRESENTATION OF THE ENCODING AND DECODING OPERATIONS
 * PART II: THE DISCRETE CHANNEL WITH NOISE (pp 18-32)